Integrated Conditional Estimation-Optimization: Introduction

-In addition to proposing the flexible ICEO framework that models the conditional distribution of uncertain parameters in a way that accounts for the downstream optimization cost, we consider the statistical and computational properties of our approach.
-In particular, we prove asymptotic consistency in terms of risks, decisions and hypotheses.
-Asymptotic consistency is highly desired for data-driven methods because it guarantees that, as the amount of data increases, our solutions and estimated models converge to their optimums given full information of the true distribution of contextual features and uncertain parameters.
-We prove asymptotic consistence of the ICEO risk and induced decisions only under the assumption that the hypothesis class is compact, and consistency of the hypothesis requires an additional assumption related to the uniqueness of the true hypothesis.
-We also provide generalization bounds to quantify the out-of-sample performance when data is limited to a finite sample.
-To induce desirable generalization properties, we introduce a strongly convex decision regularization function to stabilize the ICEO decision and to eliminate potential multiple optimal decisions.
-The strongly convex regularization guarantees the Lipschitz property of the regularized optimal solution mapping, and the resulting generalization bounds are constructed based on multi-variate Rademacher complexity.
 In terms of computation, the core training problem of the ICEO framework is non-convex and even non-differentiable in many cases.
 In fact, due to the presence of constraints in the downstream problem, it is often the case that the optimal decision oracle has a piece-wise constant shape, which leads to poor local minima that are very hard to escape when applying gradient-based methods.
 For these reasons, we propose two computational approaches: {\em (i)} a highly practical approach that involves approximating the regularized optimal solution oracle with a smooth function and then applying gradient algorithms, and {\em (ii)} a polynomial optimization approach when the downstream problem has a semi-algebraic objective and we approximate the optimal solution oracle with a polynomial function.

+Our key contributions are summarized as follows: \begin{enumerate} \item We propose the ICEO framework, wherein we directly estimate the underlying conditional distribution of uncertain parameters given contextual information using a hypothesis class.
+In contrast to two-step ETO methods, we learn the conditional distribution in a way that integrates with the downstream optimization goal.
+ICEO offers more flexibility compared to most existing related approaches.
+To the best of our knowledge, among all integrated approaches for general classes of nonlinear CSO problems with convex objective functions, ICEO is the first that provides both asymptotic and finite sample performance guarantees.